polycube-network/polycube/Documentation/developers/debugging.rst

 CLion
 ^^^^^^

-There are two equivalent ways to debug Polycube with CLion:
+If you use CLion, you can debug Polycube with the following steps:

 1. Run CLion with sudo (Polycube needs root permissions)
 2. Set breakpoints and build/install Polycube (as explained above)
-3. At this point there are two possibilities:
+3. At this point there are two equivalent ways to debug Polycube with CLion:

    a.
-Use the CLion debugger: at the top right select Debug 'polycube'; or
+Use the CLion debugger: at the top right select Debug 'polycube';
-   b.
-Run Polycube in a terminal like that ``sudo polycubed --loglevel = DEBUG`` in order to enable the Polycube Debug logs and then from CLion, go to Run->Attach to Process.. and search for "polycubed"
+   b. (or) Run Polycube in a terminal like that ``sudo polycubed --loglevel = DEBUG`` in order to enable the Polycube Debug logs and then from CLion, go to Run->Attach to Process.. and search for "polycubed"

 4. At this point, from another terminal, just use ``polycubectl`` to interact with Polycube